roman-right/impler/README.md

 #### Static methods

-Static methods use the same syntax but with `impl_staticmethod` decorator
+Static methods use the same syntax but with the `impl_staticmethod` decorator

 ```python
 from impl_pattern import impl_staticmethod